TedHusted/awake/awake.md/awake.md

 Phoebe: So what is the plan?

+###

+[CIS-X++]

 ***

+Leto clicks the timer on the table.

+Leto: Your move.

+His opponent stares at the board.
+After a moment, she moves a knight.

+Celeste:  Check.

+***

 Selene: We are ready to approach the vehicle, Command.

 The cockpit of the aircraft is circular, following the streamlined shape of the outer craft.
 A console runs along the entire inside rim.
-Three chairs are evenly spaced around the console.
-Each section has its own function: Navigation, Communications, Command.
+Six chairs are evenly spaced around the console.
+Each section has its own function: Navigation, Communications, Weapons, Command, Telemetry, Medical.

 Oceanus: Proceed.